rhododendrons beneath the birches

 Abby Aldrich Rockefeller Garden

 Abby Aldrich Rockefeller Garden.
 Designed by the wife of John D. Rockefeller Jr. and the noted landscape architect Beatrix Farrand at the former Rockefeller estate in Seal Harbor, Me.
 Large perennial beds in curving, symmetrical parterres; extensive Asian statuary and moon gates; ocean views.
-Guided 2-hour tours by reservation only. $15.
+Guided half-hour tours, by reservation only. $15.

 207-276-3727